 Agricultural and biosystems engineering integrates engineering topics, engineering design, and biological sciences in a single program with two concentrations: agricultural engineering and biosystems engineering.

 Position titles of graduates for both concentrations may include design engineer, test engineer, project engineer, plant engineer, quality control engineer, process engineer, energy adviser, consulting engineer and environmental engineer.
 Placement of graduates has been at or near 100% for many years.

 What does an Agricultural and Biosystems Engineering student do?

 Want to see more?
-Check out these great videos at the ASABE website!
+Check out more testimonials here!

 Career opportunities for graduates in agricultural engineering are many and diverse.
 Graduates may work for companies and agencies that design, develop, test and manufacture agricultural power and machine systems; handle, store, process and enhance or protect the quality of agricultural commodities and processed products; design environment control and housing systems for plant and animal production; design equipment and systems for processing, manufacturing, distribution and quality protection of food products; manage air, land and water resources; design and manage crop irrigation systems; and develop electrical and electronic applications for agricultural problems.
 Graduates with an agricultural engineering concentration may also pursue graduate degrees in areas such as engineering, business or law.